ultralytics/ultralytics/docs/yolov5/pytorch_hub.md

 ### Multi-GPU Inference

-YOLOv5 models can be be loaded to multiple GPUs in parallel with threaded inference:
+YOLOv5 models can be loaded to multiple GPUs in parallel with threaded inference:

 ```python
 import torch